chenxingqiang/secret-learn/doc/related_projects.rst

   pickle in most common cases.

 - `xlearn2pmml <https://github.com/jpmml/xlearn2pmml>`_
-  Serialization of a wide variety of jax-sklearn estimators and transformers into PMML with the help of `JPMML-SkLearn <https://github.com/jpmml/jpmml-xlearn>`_ library.
+  Serialization of a wide variety of secret-learn estimators and transformers into PMML with the help of `JPMML-SkLearn <https://github.com/jpmml/jpmml-xlearn>`_ library.